neuronsimulator/nrn/neuron/general/function/panel.rst

     Description:
-        like xbutton, but when pressed var is set to 0 or 1 so that it matches the telltale state of the button.
+        like :func:`xbutton`, but when pressed var is set to 0 or 1 so that it matches the telltale state of the button.
 If the var is set by another way the telltale state is updated to reflect the correct value.